JoonasPit/salt/H3REPORT.md

 This was all written in markdown, as the assignment ordered.
 The machine used for the assigment was my Acer Aspire V laptop running a Xubuntu 18.04 LTS OS.
-Minions will be reported later on as
+Minions will be reported later on as the exercise goes on.

-the exercise goes on.
+The minion used was a virtualbox xubuntu 18.04 LTS machine called azazel.

 # C) Put the /srv/salt/ folder in to github.